sarthak-jain/EMentorshipnetwork/README.md

 - A protege once confirmed can visit Mentor profiles and send them re- quests, Send/ Receive Messages and Make Appointments.
-- For easy searching and Filtering of results the protege and mentor both suggest their Field of interest and area of expertise respectively .
+- For easy searching and Filtering of results the protege and mentor both suggest their Field of interest and area of expertise respectively.
-- An algorithm for matching and machine learning can then be used for better results.